Automating-GIS-processes/site/docs/index.md

 ## Course topics by week

-Over the course of seven weeks, we will dive into manipulating and analysing geographic data in Python.
+Over the course of six weeks, we will dive into manipulating and analysing geographic data in Python.
 This course builds upon the skills introduced in the *[GeoPython](https://geo-python.readthedocs.io/)* course, which focusses on learning the basics of Python programming.